 Primary Image: The Mason’s Patent “Tudor Rose” jar imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

 Support Images: Size: Midget Pint.
 Color: Aquamarine, Closure: Fine correct original disk immerser cap with milk glass pickle pusher insert.
 Appearance: Shiny with a seedy glass character.
 Condition: Nice condition including a good ground rim with very little flaking.
 Strength of embossing: Tudor Rose is strong, Mason’s lettering is medium.
-Base: “A1” Age: late 1800s – Greg Spurgeon and North American Glass.
+Base: “A1” Age: late 1800s – Greg Spurgeon, North American Glass.

 Support Images: Amber Mason’s 1858 Tudor Rose Half Gallon.
 A rare yellow-amber colored half gallon.
 A sharply embossed Tudor Rose or Snowflake emblem is on the reverse.
 Sparkling glass with no damage or stains.
 Has normal roughness of the ground mouth.
 Comes with a good complete correct pickle-pusher cap.
-An extremely rare jar with great shelf appeal. – Greg Spurgeon and North American Glass.
+An extremely rare jar with great shelf appeal. – Greg Spurgeon, North American Glass.